March 13, 2026

 Understand the Link Between Air Conditioning and Indoor Air Quality

 Air quality is not only about cool air in summer.
 A well-sized system manages three essentials: temperature, humidity, and filtration.
 When these are in balance, rooms feel fresh rather than clammy or dry.
-You breathe easier, sleep better, and dust settles less often.
+When you improve indoor air quality, you:

 The Hidden Pollutants Affecting Your Home’s Air Quality